Tattoo Equipment Evolution Part 4 featuring round shader tattoo needles – REBEL

 • Shading coverage

-• Classification: BUGPIN, STANDARD, POWER, or ROUND SHADER
+• Classification in round configurations: BUGPIN, STANDARD, POWER, or ROUND SHADER

-Therefore, by knowing the working diameter, you can make more informed choices about which cartridge suits your style.
+Therefore, by understanding Contact Span, you can make more informed choices about which cartridge suits your style.
 Moreover, this knowledge helps avoid mistakes when transitioning between needle types.

 Gauge Differences: